jay-framework/jay/docs/08 - Jay Component.md

 ## <a name="createMemo">createMemo</a>

-computed is inspired by Solid.js [createMemo](https://www.solidjs.com/docs/latest/api#creatememo).
+createMemo is inspired by Solid.js [createMemo](https://www.solidjs.com/docs/latest/api#creatememo).
 It creates a computation that is cached until dependencies change and return a single getter.
 For Jay Components memos are super important as they can be used directly to construct the render function in a very efficient way.